Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank

+The pairwise 2-simple minded completability property is quite natural.
+For example, both representation finite hereditary algebras \cite{IT_exceptional} and Nakayama algebras \cite{HI_picture} have the pairwise 2-simple minded completability property.
+More specifically, in \cite{GM_noncrossing}, 2-term simple minded collections were classified using a combinatorial model for certain special Nakayama algebras called \emph{tiling algebras}.
+Not only do tiling algebras have the pairwise 2-simple minded completability property, but this pairwise condition can be described in terms of a (non)crossing condition for certain arcs in a disc.
+This also holds true more generally for arbitrary Nakayama algebras \cite{HI_picture} and ($\tau$-tilting finite, monomial) quotients of hereditary algebras of type $A$ and $\widetilde{A}$ \cite{HI_smc}.
+We create a similar model for preprojective algebras of type $A$ in Section~\ref{sec:typeA} of this paper.

-A recent paper by Igusa and the second author \cite{HI_smc} shows that a $\tau$-tilting finite gentle algebra (whose quiver contains no loops or 2-cycles) has the pairwise 2-simple minded completability property if and only if its quiver contains no vertex of degree 3 or 4.
-The existence of $\tau$-tilting finite algebras which do not have the pairwise 2-simple minded completability property is surprising for reasons we discuss below.
-The purpose of the present paper is to further explore which types of algebras have this property and to develop tools for determining when a pairwise completable semibrick pair is completable.
+From the perspective of representation theory, 2-term simple minded collections are in bijection with many other classes of objects which satisfy ``pairwise conditions".
+These include $\tau$-tilting pairs \cite{AIR}, 2-term silting complexes \cite{aihara}, and canonical join representations of functorially finite torsion classes \cite{BCZ,asai}.
+It is therefore surprising that there exist $\tau$-tilting finite algebras which do not have this property.
+For example, a recent paper by Igusa and the second author \cite{HI_smc} shows that a $\tau$-tilting finite gentle algebra (whose quiver contains no loops or 2-cycles) has the pairwise 2-simple minded completability property if and only if its quiver contains no vertex of degree 3 or 4.